 Treat yourself to a 2021 iPad Pro with an 11-inch Liquid Retina display, Apple's latest M1 chip and FaceID for a bargain price.

 £1169 £849 at Apple Store (save £319) (opens in new tab)

 The other option is to go for a refurbished model.
-The Apple Store sells them at huge discounts, so its a great way to get the iPad you want at an crazy-low price.
+As you can see, the Apple Store sells them at ginormous discounts, so it's a great way to get the iPad you want at an crazy-low price.